23/DeveloperDocumentation/oauth.md

 * A **request token** is retrieved by the application alone, and is used to ensure that an end user authorizes your application to submit API operations on the user's behalf.
 Its associated **request token secret** is used to sign requests during the authorization process.
 * An **access token** is retrieved after the end user has authorized your application.
 Its associated **access token secret** is used to sign all requests on behalf of the user and thus verify the identity of both the application and the user.

-The end-goal of the authorization process where user grant application access is an access token and secret.
-Once this process is completed, only the consumer key/token and the access key/token is needed to make and asign requests.
+The end-goal of the authorization process where the user grants application access is an access token and secret.
+Once this process is completed, only the consumer key/token and the access key/token is needed to make and assign requests.

 Make absolutely sure that you never share either secret with an untrusted party.
 The OAuth protocol is set up to allow interactions without ever exchanging secrets or passwords, and the security of the communication hinges on secrets actually being secret.